 There are a lot of indicators for that.

-I think you're the the world's biggest critic, and I'm probably number two of Andrew Weissman, Jeannie Ray, and this merry band of democratic donors, uh and only democratic donors that that Mueller surrounded himself with, uh, which was fundamentally unfair in the in the first place.
+But I think Robert Mueller, because look at the team around him, I think you're the world's biggest critic, and I'm probably number two of Andrew Weissman, Jeannie Ray, and this merry band of Democratic donors and only Democratic donors that Mueller surrounded himself with, which was fundamentally unfair in the first place.

-So we have a definitive statement, no collusion, got it.
+So we have a definitive statement, no collusion.

 But he really should have.

-And by not doing it, he is sort of left the door open.
+And by not doing it, he has sort of left the door open.

-Because when Rod Rosenstein and the Office of Legal Counsel and the Attorney General all at once, in about thirty seconds after reading the report say it does not rise to the level of any type of indictment, then Mueller did all of that.
+Because when Rod Rosenstein and the Office of Legal Counsel and the Attorney General all at once, in about 30 seconds after reading the report, say it does not rise to the level of any type of indictment, then Mueller did all of that.

 And by the way, all the things he listed were stupid.